Electronic Timestamping: Definition and Usage

 The token does not expire, but its long-term validity depends on the algorithms.
 Use PAdES-LTA for multi-decade validity.

 No. Signature identifies the author, timestamping proves the moment.
-They are complementary.
+Complementary.

 Can I timestamp without signing?

-Yes, to prove existence on a date (digital INPI filing, proof of prior art).
+Yes, to prove existence at a date (digital INPI deposit, prior art evidence).

 Conclusion

-Timestamping is the safety belt of electronic signature: invisible in daily use, essential in case of accident.
+Timestamping is the safety belt of electronic signature: invisible in everyday use, indispensable in case of accident.

 Try Certyneo to send, sign and track your documents online simply, quickly and securely.